 A: The Department will contact selected applicants to inform them of the status of their approved application.
 Those selected for a position will be given instructions to begin the hiring process.
 If you are not contacted within a month of submitting your original application, you have most likely not been selected.

-Q: If I am not selected initially, do I need to resubmit materials or submit additional materials to be considered for positions that become available at a later point during the 2019-2020 academic year?
+Q: If I am not selected initially, do I need to submit another application to be considered for positions that become available at a later point during the 2020-21 academic year?

 Q: I have a question that was not addressed above.
 Who should I contact?